What Does A Compensator Do On A Pistol [Ammo Type Matters]

 Referenced CZ Forum

 • Bigger bullet has increased length.
-Same overall length, but the bullet seats slightly deeper and there are less powder grain
+Same overall length, but the bullet seats are slightly deeper and there are fewer powder grain

 • Smaller bullet has more powder grain packed in the shell casing, and the extra powder burn behind the bullet is what works the compensator.